ibm-cloud-docs/monitoring/iam.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

-# Managing user access in the {{site.data.keyword.Bluemix_notm}}
+# Managing user access in the {{site.data.keyword.cloud_notm}}
 {: #iam}

-{{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.Bluemix_notm}}.
+{{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

-**Every user that accesses the IBM Cloud Monitoring with Sysdig service in your account must be assigned an access policy with an IAM user role defined.** The policy determines what actions the user can perform within the context of the service or instance you select.
+**Every user that accesses the {{site.data.keyword.mon_full_notm}} service in your account must be assigned an access policy with an IAM user role defined.** The policy determines what actions the user can perform within the context of the service or instance you select.
 The allowable actions are customized and defined as operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.

 *Policies* enable access to be granted at different levels.
 Some of the options include the following: